AlexXi19/personal-website/src/routes/blog/blogs/testing.md

 - Use safe libraries
 - Use functions that check bounds
   - Example: Use fgets instead of gets
+    - fgets still has a integer conversion vulnerability
   - Example: Use strncpy or strlcpy instead of strcpy
   - Example: Use snprintf instead of sprintf
   - Relies on programmer discipline or tools that check your program